-Conversation with versatile bassist, mentored by Stanley Clarke, who’s equally at home with his arco classical chops as he is with those nasty funk and R&B grooves!
+Versatile bassist is equally at home with his arco classical chops and those nasty funk and R&B grooves!

 Reggie Hamilton was born in New York City and spent his formative years on the east coast.
 His original instrument was a guitar that his mother gave him when he was five.
 Reggie was lucky to be surrounded by all styles of music.
 While he listened, Reggie became keenly aware of the distinctive sound and feeling of “the bottom end.”
 After making that discovery, Reggie switched to the bass guitar and never looked back.

 Most of Reggie’s earliest playing experiences were in R&B and jazz clubs.
 He eventually took up acoustic bass and studied classical technique with Neil Courtney of the Philadelphia Orchestra, and composition with Dennis Sandole.

 Throughout his stellar career, Hamilton has performed and/or recorded with Boyz II Men, Whitney Houston, Mariah Carey, Seal, Sheila E, John Mellencamp, Herbie Hancock, Wallace Roney, Billy Childs, Warren Zevon, Bette Midler, Michael Jackson, Barbra Streisand, Babyface and many, many others.
 Reggie’s solo release, My Village, is available on Sleepy Thumb Records.

 FBPO: You’ve spent time on both the east and west coasts of the U.S. How would compare and contrast your experiences in the music scenes in New York and LA?

 RH: Both cities are fantastic as far as musical growth is concerned.
 Since they’re both international meccas, musicians and artists of every type can be found in both places.
 LA, for some time, had a stronghold on the recording sessions, but with the advent of technology, any bedroom can potentially garnish a platinum hit today.
 I can safely say I like the climate in LA.
 Walking an upright bass through the snow while slinging an electric on my back does not a fun day make!